vijaydas/JavaScript-III/README.md

 * [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 * [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 * [ ] Push commits: git push origin `<firstName-lastName>`.
+* [ ] Make small change in README and make initial commit and push`.

 **Follow these steps for completing your project.**